 - 3/4 cups granulated sugar

-- 1 cup applesauce - I used homemade from Pioneer Woman's recipe
+- 1 cup applesauce (I made a homemade batch using Pioneer Woman's applesauce recipe)

 - 1 1/2 teaspoons vanilla extract